thosgood/this-weeks-finds/markdown/151-200/week171.md

 with the sound of experiments.

-Leinster and Cheng are both students of Martin Hyland, and they both work on n-categories.
-I\'ve talked about their work before in
-\"[week165](week165.html)\".
-Leinster has just come out with a nice paper on n-categories:
+Leinster and Cheng are both students of Martin Hyland, and they both work on $n$-categories.
+I've talked about their work before in ["Week 165"](#week165).
+Leinster has just come out with a nice paper on $n$-categories:

-1\) Tom Leinster, A survey of definitions of n-category, available at [math.CT/0107188](http://xxx.lanl.gov/abs/math.CT/0107188).
+1\) Tom Leinster, A survey of definitions of $n$-category, available at [math.CT/0107188](http://xxx.lanl.gov/abs/math.CT/0107188).

-By now, there are lots of definitions of \"weak n-category\", and our job is to understand how they\'re related.
+By now, there are lots of definitions of "weak $n$-category", and our job is to understand how they're related.
 This paper is required reading for anyone interested in this business: it goes through 10 different definitions, giving each definition in two pages and then using two more pages to show how it works for n less than or equal to 2.
 It also has a nice annotated bibliography giving some of the history of the subject.

-While I\'m talking about review articles, here are some review articles on quantum gravity:
+While I'm talking about review articles, here are some review articles on quantum gravity:

 2\) Steve Carlip, Quantum gravity: a progress report, Rep. Prog.
 Phys.